 Creation of New Value We aim to sustain business growth by improving our electronic platform planning capabilities and elemental technologies, both of which contribute directly to heightening the product appeal of SDVs and BEVs.
 As the value sought in relation to cars shifts from functionality toward user experience, we will bolster initiatives focused on planning products that reflect the user perspective, proposing them to customers, and creating commercial products.
 Through the creation of value, we will enhance profitability.
 Supported by our comprehensive knowledge of vehicle-related electronics and software, we will work very closely with customers and jointly develop electronic platforms with the aim of creating new value.
 Further, increased sales of ECUs based on these optimized electronic platforms will enable us to further lower costs by taking advantage of the economies of scale resulting from mass procurement and production.
-Business Portfolio Transformation With our sights set on further growth of the safety systems business, we will expand our lineup of products that cater to specific market segments and regions and move forward with global rollouts.
-We will also focus on the software business and the development of electronic platform products for BEVs with the aim of creating new value.
-At the same time, we will identify businesses that do not conform to the green and peace of mind principles as well as products that are becoming commoditized and replace them in our portfolio systematically and in close coordination with our customers.
+Business Portfolio Transformation With our sights set on further growth of the safety systems business, we will expand our lineup of products that the development of electronic platform products for BEVs with the aim of creating new value.
+At the same time, tify businesses that do not conform to the green and peace of mind principles as well as products that are become modifized and replace them in our portfolio systematically and in close coordination with our customers.
 Realization of Carbon Neutrality We will help achieve carbon neutrality by advancing the formation of a circular economy through contributions to the increased introduction of BEVs, the utilization of Factory-IoT (F-IoT) to visualize energy wastage at manufacturing sites, the sourcing of recycled materials, the development of repair technologies, and the development of products with structures that facilitate disassembly.
 Realization of Sustainability Management By establishing business foundations that are adaptable to change, we will achieve sustainability management.
 Development system reinforcement: With the aim of achieving large-scale, cross-domain software development, DENSO will redeploy human resources through portfolio management while developing and enhancing the capabilities of globally competent personnel through the Company's distinctive training system.
 Further, we will utilize AI technology to enhance the efficiency of development.
 Manufacturing competitiveness: In anticipation of the mass production of large-scale integrated ECUs, we will further refine and combine our strengths, namely, in-vehicle quality, mass production, and adaptability.
 In addition, we will collaborate with external manufacturing partners to strengthen our global manufacturing foundations and increase their resilience to changing conditions.